 - English 185 B – Joan Hepburn

-English 203: Asian American Literature (Cross Cultural) (Jennifer Kwon Dobbs)
+English 203: Asian American Literature (Cross Cultural, Post 1800) (Jennifer Kwon Dobbs)

 In the Yellow Peril smack down, both the evil Asian and the good Asian strike exotic poses: Tokyo Rose – beautiful turncoat who lures U.S. soldiers to their deaths – versus Suzie Wong – Hong Kong hooker with a heart of gold, which she’s eager to give away to white male tourists.
 These U.S. cultural scripts along with Kato v.
 Fu Manchu, model minority v. unassimilable alien, among others imagine Asian immigrants and Asian Americans in violent ways that have supported U.S. policies such as the exclusionary acts, Japanese internment, Cold War orphan rescue and adoption, and post-9/11 racial profiling.
 This course introduces a cross-genre selection of writers whose artistry disrupts these stereotypes while raising significant questions about colonization, gender and sexuality, globalization, war and transnationalism.
 Ancillary readings in critical theory will enhance our discussions of Edith Maud Eaton, Carlos Bulosan, John Okada, Theresa Hak Kyung Cha, Sun Yung Shin, among other writers as well as some possible films.
 Students will make presentations, write essays, and take a midterm and final exam.
 (ALS-L, MCD) Prerequisite: FYW or equivalent.

-English 205 American Racial/Multicultural Literature – Joan Hepburn (Cross Cultural)
+English 205 American Racial/Multicultural Literature – Joan Hepburn (Cross Cultural, Post 1800)

 This course explores the experiences of an array of citizens in the U.S.: Native Americans, African Americans, Jewish Americans, Asian Americans, and Latin Americans.
 Our study covers such themes as their double consciousness, alienation, survival strategies, Americanization, and especially their unique stories and cultural traditions.
 In addition multicultural writers understandably express a concern with voice, and many of their protagonists desire to be heard and understood, at times around issues of gender, beauty, and violence.
 Linked to this issue of personal voice is protagonists’ search for an identity, a quest prompting them to embrace their ancestral pasts, only they cast the customs they come to value in the English language.
 Attention is given then to ways in which they mold the English language around their ethnocentric world views and narrative structures, separate at times from those of mainstream white Americans.
 Aspects of culture differ with groups, as well.
 Of interest, too, are diverse images of mainstream identity and cultural practices, especially as they are projected in media and popular culture.
 In any case, our approach is literary.
 Prerequisite: FYW or equivalent.
 (ALS-L, MCD)